Practical Ways Rip Curl is Using a CDP to Boost Marketing Performance

-Increasing impact while minimising budget is a near-universal priority for every digital marketing team.
+Increasing impact while minimizing budget is a near-universal priority for every digital marketing team.

 That certainly holds true for Rip Curl, one of the most well-known surfing brands in the world.
 As manager of Rip Curl’s digital marketing team, Sam Hopgood is always looking for ways to improve his team’s performance, streamline daily operations, and increase the visibility of marketing impact to the leadership team.